areguera/nethserver-7-freeradius/README.rst

 nethserver-freeradius
 =====================

-The FreeRADIUS panel allows you to control the network access (i.e., what devices can access the network).
-In order for this to work, you must set and configure one or more intermediate authenticator devices (also known as "Network Access Server" or simply "NAS") so for users (also known as "supplicants") to connect to.
-Finally, the centralized "authentication server" must be configured to process access requests sent from Authenticators.
-The correct coordination of all these elements is also know as "RADIUS infrastructure."

-The FreeRADIUS panel helps you to configure the authentication server in an already running NethServer computer but it doesn't help you to configure the authenticators devices nor the supplicants in your network.
+This package provides integration for FreeRADIUS in NethServer.
+It turns your server into a centralized network authentication server, so you can easily control what devices can access the network.
+The authentication server is prepared to control network access using MAC address, IEEE802.1X or both.

+The authentication server provided by this package is only one component of the three elements a RADIUS infrastructure is made of.
+The other two elements (the authenticator and the supplicant) are not configured by this package.
 That is something you must do first, before you can enjoy a successful RADIUS infrastructure.

 Installation
 ------------

-To install nethserver-freeradius package, run the following command (as the root user):
+To install `nethserver-freeradius` package, run the following command (as the root user):

 ```
 yum --enablerepo=nethforge-testing install nethserver-freeradius
 ```

+After installation look for "FreeRADIUS" panel in the "Configuration" section of NethServer web interface.
+It should provide three tabs named "Authentication Server", "Authenticators", and "Supplicants".

 Configuration
 -------------